h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo_pipeline.rst

 ~~~~~~~~~~~~~~~

 If you see the following exception during loading the MOJO pipeline:

-``java.io.IOException: MOJO doesn't contain resource mojo/pipeline.pb``, then it means you are adding
+- ``java.io.IOException: MOJO doesn't contain resource mojo/pipeline.pb``, then it means you are adding
   incompatible mojo-runtime.jar on your classpath.
 It is not required and also not suggested
   to put the JAR on the classpath as Sparkling Water already bundles the correct dependencies.

+- ``java.io.IOException: None of 2 available pipeline factories [pbuf, toml] can read this mojo.``, then you most-likely
+  passed the whole ``mojo.zip`` archive to the createFromMojo method instead of the ``pipeline.mojo`` file, which is contained
+  in the archive.